 - The EOU director will play a strategic engagement role by giving voice to the issues and successes of RMCO’s to improve influence of policy and practice

-If you have any questions please contact Dr. Latefa Narriman Guemar at narriman@localhost or telephone 020 7697 4104
+If you have any questions please contact Dr. Latefa Narriman Guemar at firstname.lastname@example.org or telephone 020 7697 4104.

 Please view the video for highlights of the end of project conference for the Research for Action & Influence course 2014.

-In the 2013-14 evaluation, we tracked what actions the participants had taken since the course.
+Over the years, we have tracked what actions the participants had taken since the course.
 These included:

 - Increased use of social media to voice issues important to the community – resulting in new allies supporting groups’ work and increased beneficiary engagement.